 Trade Secrets Are Protected

 When the success of your business depends on certain information, this information is intellectual property.
 A famous example is the formula for Coca Cola.
 The formula sets it apart from other similar soft drinks.

 Client and potential client contact lists can also be intellectual property.
 Trade secret laws protect this type of information from theft, but you should also take your own steps to safeguard it.
 Any employees, associates, or subcontractors with access to your trade secret should be required to sign nondisclosure or confidentiality agreements with your business.
 Read Guide to Trade Secret Law.

 A Business or Intellectual Property Lawyer Can Help

 The law surrounding protection of intellectual property is complicated.
-Plus, the facts of each case are unique.
-This article provides a brief, general introduction to the topic.
-For more detailed, specific information, please contact a business or intellectual property lawyer.
+Plus, the facts of each situation that may face your business are unique.
+This article provides a brief, general introduction to the four primary flavors of intellectual property law that your business may need.
+For more detailed, specific information, please contact an intellectual property lawyer.